-Appointments can be made either by telephone or in person.
+Appointments can be made either by telephone, online or in person.
 In the case of urgent/emergency attention inform the receptionist of the situation and she will make every effort to help you be seen as soon as possible.

 Home visits are made by the doctors in times of emergency for our patients who are absolutely unable to attend the centre.

 Ample parking is provided at the rear of our building.
 2 hour parking is also available in the service road, outside the front of the building.

 Medical Centre 291 is fully accessible to people in wheelchairs, motorised scooters and with other walking aids.